pzverkov/app-survival-android/README.md

 Review waves simulate user sentiment and voting.
 Even a fast and stable app can lose rating if privacy trust or accessibility drops.

-# HOW TO RUN LOCALLY
+# How to run locally

 Prerequisites
 Node.js 20 or newer is recommended.